hannan-siddiqui/Portfolio_HUB/README.md

-# shard_fusion
+# Portfolio_Hub
-A dynamic platform symbolizing collaboration, innovation, and growth.
-Experience the strength of unity in a world where diverse elements converge for boundless opportunities.
+“Portfolio-hub” is a dynamic showcase platform crafted with Django, HTML, CSS and JavaScript and MySQL database.
+Tailored for students for seamless presentation of portfolio presentation, providing a captivating space to exhibit and celebrate their diverse talents and accomplishments